lcmiles/CS-421-Final-Project/Readme.md

 # CS-429 Final Project

-## Project Members: Logan Miles, Abhi Bedi, Faris, Nicholas Fason, Taylor Shirah
+## Project Members: Logan Miles, Abhi Bedi, Faris Khan, Nicholas Fason, Taylor Shirah

 ### Project Description:
 The goal of this project is to develop a social media web application using the Flask framework, a SQL database, HTML, and CSS.